History of Maramureș: 1241–1526

 The bishopric became the earliest non-rural Romanian bishopric, after the bishoprics of Tomis and Durustorum, continued south of the Danube since Roman times.
 The monastery was the cultural and religious center of the northern half of Transylvania for over 300 years.
 Its monks produced the oldest known texts in the Romanian language (three different documents, apparently all written in 1391), as well as chronicles that served as sources for 17th and 18th century scholars of the Romanian renascence.
 In the 17th century, the monastery became an important typographic center.
 The monastery was burned down during an anti-Habsburg uprising of Hungarian Protestants in 1703, who retreated into the region and employed scorched earth tactics.

 The village of Peri (Grushevo) is situated on the right bank of the river Tisza, in what is today Northern Maramureș, between Apșa de Jos to the east, Teresva (also spelled Taras in older sources) to the west, Strâmtura to the north, all three currently in Ukraine and Săpânța, currently in Romania, to the south, on the opposite side of the river.

 The oldest document mentioning Sighet, the capital of Maramureș, dates to 1326.
 In 1334, papal lists mention a "Benedict, paroh of Sighet."
 In 1346, Benedict is mentioned as "rector eclesie Zygeth".
 In 1329, King Carol Robert gave the status of seats of "royal guests" to four towns of Maramureș: Vyshkovo, Khust, Teceu and Câmpulung.
 On 19 February 1352, King Louis I extended these urban privileges to Sighet.
 In 1385, the city of Sighet is mentioned as "county siege, where documents are emitted", and in 1397, a document of the Dragoș family mentions "villa noastra libera ...
 Zyget".
 The towns of Hust and Teceu also gained in importance during that time.
 Masons, tailors, bakers, carpenters, barbers, potters, smiths, goldsmiths and cartwrighters are mentioned.
 In 1472, a diploma of Matei Corvin reaffirms the urban privileges of Sighet.

+In 1343, the Romanian Voivodeship of Maramureș is established, lasting until 1402.